mit-satori/getting-started/satori-julia.rst

 Releases of these packages with the patches will be available soon, but the steps shown illustrate some of the ways to work around these sorts of occurences generally.

+The UCX and CUDA settings are used to set the conifguration so that optimized versions of GPU Direct and CUDA aware MPI will be used.